justinlocsei/chiton/README.md

-    "log_level": "INFO",    // The log level to use "media_root": null,     // The root directory for media files "media_url": "/media/", // The root URL for media files "redis": {
+    "log_level": "INFO",    // The log level to use "media_root": null,     // The root directory for media files "media_url": "/media/", // The root URL for media files "public_api": false,    // Whether the API is exposed to the public internet "redis": {
         "db": null,   // The Redis database number "host": null, // The Redis host